State of Wisconsin

 The law defines disability for Medicaid as: "The inability to engage in any substantial gainful activity (SGA) by reason of any medically determinable physical or mental impairment(s) which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months."
 See Section 39.4.7 SSI Reference Values for the current SGA limits.

 One exception to this is that a MAPP disability determination does not involve the SGA test.
-See Section 26.1 Medicaid Purchase Plan Introduction for the MAPPMedicaid Purchase Plan disability definition.
+See Section 26.1 MAPP Introduction for the MAPPMedicaid Purchase Plan disability definition.

 5.2.2 Disabled Medicaid Applicants and Members Who Convert from Social Security Disability to Social Security Retirement Benefits